monitoringartist/zenoss5-core-autodeploy/README.md

 Zenoss Core 5 autodeploy script
 ===============================

 If you like or use this project, please provide feedback to author - Star it ★.

+If you want to discover all new features of Zenoss 5, than please use [www.zenoss5taster.com](http://www.zenoss5taster.com).
+It will provision brand new Zenoss 5 Core instance for testing/developement in 10 minutes.
+Provisioned instance has 8CPU, 30GB RAM and lot of SSD filespace.
+You will have full access to Control Center/OpenTSDB/HBase/RabbitMQ.
+No deployment, no config, no DNS configuration.
+It's just click and play service.

 Auto-deployment script for Zenoss Core 5 on CentOS 7.x or Red Hat Enterprise Linux 7.x.
 Ubuntu is not supported at the moment.
 A 64-bit build is required.